You might be going ho-ho-home for the holidays. But before you do that, health experts have some safety guidelines that you’ll want to check twice.

 Fully vaxxed people who’ve been exposed to the virus don’t have to quarantine and can travel.
 That is unless they have COVID-19 symptoms.
 Then, health officials say to 'isolate stat.'
 Do not travel.
 (Remember: It may help to check in on your destination’s travel rules.)
 And call your doctor.
 Stay home for 14 days after exposure.
 Travel tip: If you need to get to a doctor, opt for an ambulance or private vehicle.
 No public transportation, if you can.

-If you have family or friends visiting from abroad, heads up: As of Nov 8, the US is welcoming fully vaccinated travelers from 33 countries.
+If you have family or friends visiting from abroad, heads up: On Nov.
+8, the US welcomed fully vaccinated travelers from more than 30 countries.
 Here’s what they should know:

 There are a few exemptions from the vax requirement, including those under 18.

-All international travelers – not including children under two – still have to show proof of a negative COVID-19 test to airlines before boarding.
-(Note: some airlines may already have a process set up for uploading this info, check with your airline).
+All international travelers — not including children under two — still have to show proof of a negative COVID-19 test to airlines before boarding.
+(Reminder: Citizens traveling to the US must get a negative COVID test within one day of departure.
+Regardless of vaccination status.)